 No additional copies of the CDs or DVDs shall be made at the patrol division level, without the approval of the division commander or their designee.
-For example, videos may be reproduced or copied (or still images generated from them) for inclusion in the original case submission to the District Attorney's Office, etc., or in order to produce suspect information sheets, press releases, or other instruments which may aid in the investiaation of crime.
+For example, videos may be reproduced or copied (or still images generated from them) for inclusion in the original case submission to the District Attorney's Office, etc., or to produce suspect information sheets, press releases, or other instruments which may aid in the investigation of crime.
+District Attorney discovery requests for digital video and audio sent to the stations/divisions shall be completed by assigned Sheriff's Service Specialist/Clerical staff (Property Officer).
+The Property Officer will provide digital video and audio that has been placed on CDs/DVDs currently stored in the Property Evidence Tracking System (PETS).